Thomas Harbaugh Roberts was born in Hot Sulfur Springs, Colorado. Nicknamed "Tommy". Prewar worked at a ranch as a hunter's guide.

-Roberts enlisted in the U. S. Army Air Force (USAAF) as an aviation cadet and learned to fly the P-38 Lightning and was commissioned as a 2nd Lieutenant.
-During November 1943 sent overseas to New Guinea and assigned to the 25th Photographic Reconnaissance Squadron based at 17 Mile Drome (Durand) near Port
+Roberts enlisted in the U. S. Army Air Force (USAAF) as an aviation cadet and learned to fly the P-38 Lightning and was commissioned as a 2nd Lieutenant with serial number O-794504.
+During November 1943 sent overseas to New Guinea and assigned to the 25th Photographic Reconnaissance Squadron (25th PRS) based at 17 Mile Drome (Durand) near Port

 Moresby but no aircraft were available to him.